-It is difficult to imagine a more striking contrast in government response to the coronavirus economic shock than that evidenced by the Mexican government vis-à-vis the United States and, in general, the majority of the developed world.
-Mexican President Andrés Manuel López Obrador has refused to contemplate anything alien to the strategy that he has been promoting since the beginning of his administration.
+It is difficult to imagine a more striking contrast in government response to the coronavirus than that evidenced by the Mexican government vis-à-vis the United States and, in general, the majority of the developed world.
+The president has refused to contemplate anything that is alien to the strategy that he has been promoting since the beginning of his administration.
 As the saying in Spanish goes, “I am going straight forward and will not deviate.”

 I have no doubt that a proactive response from the government to the brewing economic panorama is imperative; however, it is not evident to me that the proposals circulating today in this regard are either suitable or possible.
 At its core, the generic proposal is for the government to hire (more) debt to support companies that suddenly lost their customers as well as people who became unemployed.
 The proposals vary, but almost all involve tax credits, postponement of tax payments and of other government-provided services, as well as direct support to companies or individuals.
 The most complete and disinterested proposal is that of Santiago Levy in Nexos, where he focuses on minimizing the regressive impacts of the crisis by protecting the unemployed, especially the poorest, all while preserving macroeconomic stability so that there can be a recovery as soon as the sanitary emergency ends.

 The first lesson that history teaches us and that, I suppose, is what motivates the president, is that every time the government gets into excessive debt, crises come about.
 In concept, there is no reason to think that this has to be the case, since there are circumstances that justify incurring into debt, but as long as the use of the proceeds allows not only to pay the debt in the future, but also to create public goods that improve the quality of life of the population, increase productivity and/or create assets that contribute to generating wealth for society.